Environmental Protection Agency.

-The U.S. Environmental Protection Agency (EPA) invites nominations of scientific experts from a diverse range of disciplinary areas to be considered for appointment to the Clean Air Scientific Advisory Committee (CASAC), the Science Advisory Board (SAB) and four SAB Committees described in this notice.
-Appointments are anticipated to be filled by the start of Fiscal Year 2013.
+The U.S. Environmental Protection Agency (EPA) invites nominations of scientific experts from a diverse range of disciplines to be considered for appointment to the Clean Air Scientific Advisory Committee (CASAC) and the EPA Science Advisory Board (SAB) and five SAB committees described in this notice.
+Appointments are anticipated to be filled by the start of Fiscal Year 2017 (October 2016).

-Nominators unable to submit nominations electronically as described below may submit a paper copy by the Designated Federal Officers for the committees, as identified below.
-General inquiries regarding the work of the CASAC and SAB or SAB committees may also be directed to them.
+Nominators unable to submit nominations electronically as described below may submit a paper copy to the Designated Federal Officers (DFO) for the committees, as identified below.
+General inquiries regarding the work of the CASAC, the SAB or SAB committees also may be directed to the appropriate DFO.

-Expertise Sought for CASAC: Established in 1977 under the Clean Air Act (CAA) Amendments, the chartered CASAC reviews and offers scientific advice to the EPA Administrator on technical aspects of national ambient air quality standards for criteria pollutants (ozone, particulate matter, carbon monoxide, nitrogen oxides; sulfur dioxide, and lead).
-As required under the CAA section 109(d), CASAC will be composed of seven members, with at least one member of the National Academy of Sciences, one physician, and one person representing State air pollution control agencies.
-The SAB Staff Office is seeking nominations of experts to serve on the CASAC with demonstrated experience in the following science related to the environment: Health sciences; medicine; public health; atmospheric sciences; modeling; and/or risk assessment.
-The SAB Staff Office is especially interested in scientists with expertise described above who has knowledge and experience in air quality relating to criteria pollutants.
-For further information about the CASAC membership appointment process and schedule, please contact Dr. Holly Stallworth, DFO, by telephone at 202-564-2073 or by email at email@example.com.
+Expertise Sought for CASAC: Established in 1977 under the Clean Air Act (CAA) Amendments, the chartered CASAC reviews and offers scientific advice to the EPA Administrator on technical aspects of national ambient air quality standards for criteria pollutants (ozone; particulate matter; carbon monoxide; nitrogen oxides; sulfur dioxide; and lead).
+As required under the CAA section 109(d), CASAC is composed of seven members, with at least one member of the National Academy of Sciences, one physician, and one person representing state air pollution control agencies.
+The SAB Staff Office is seeking nominations of experts to serve on the CASAC who represent state air pollution control agencies and who have demonstrated high levels of competence, knowledge, and expertise in scientific/technical fields relevant to air pollution and air quality issues.
+The SAB Staff Office is especially interested in scientists with expertise described above who have knowledge and experience in air quality relating to criteria pollutants.
+For further information about the CASAC membership appointment process and schedule, please contact Mr. Aaron Yeow, DFO, by telephone at (202) 564-2050 or by email at firstname.lastname@example.org.

-The SAB Environmental Economics Advisory Committee provides advice on methods and analyses related to economics, costs, and benefits of EPA environmental programs.
-The SAB Staff office is seeking nominations of experts in environmental economics to serve on the EEAC .
-For further information about the EEAC membership appointment process and schedule, please contact Dr. Holly Stallworth, DFO, by telephone at 202-564-2073 or by email at email@example.com.
+(3) The SAB Environmental Economics Advisory Committee (EEAC) provides advice on methods and analyses related to economics, costs, and benefits of EPA environmental programs.
+The SAB Staff Office is seeking nominations of experts in environmental economics to serve on the EEAC.
+For further information about the EEAC membership appointment process and schedule, please contact Dr. Holly Stallworth, DFO, by telephone at (202) 564-2073 or by email at firstname.lastname@example.org.

-The Radiation Advisory Committee provides advice on radiation protection, radiation science, and radiation risk assessment.
-The SAB Staff Office is seeking nominations of experts to serve on RAC with demonstrated expertise in the following disciplines: dosimetry; radiation biology; radiation epidemiology; radiation fate and transport monitoring and measurement; radiological health and physical sciences; risk assessment; and statistics.
-For further information about the RAC membership appointment process and schedule, please contact Dr. K. Jack Kooyoomjian, DFO, by telephone at 202-564-2064 or by email at firstname.lastname@example.org
+(5) The Radiation Advisory Committee (RAC) provides advice on radiation protection, radiation science, and radiation risk assessment.
+The SAB Staff Office is seeking nominations of experts to serve on the RAC with demonstrated expertise in the following disciplines: Radiation biostatistics; radiation epidemiology; and radiation exposure.
+For further information about the RAC membership appointment process and schedule, please contact Mr. Edward Hanlon, DFO, by telephone at (202) 564-2134 or by email at firstname.lastname@example.org.

-Selection Criteria for the CASAC, SAB and four SAB Committees includes:
+Selection Criteria for the CASAC, SAB and the SAB Committees Includes

-—Demonstrated scientific credentials and disciplinary expertise in their own fields;
+—Demonstrated scientific credentials and disciplinary expertise in relevant fields;

 —Willingness to commit time to the committee and demonstrated ability to work constructively and effectively on committees;